 Scientists believe that most people have a positive reaction to pets because of oxytocin, a hormone that eases stress and stimulates bonding and relaxation.
 When humans interact with dogs, oxytocin levels spike in both species.
 “Mutual gazing” decreases anxiety and arousal levels and slows the heart rate.
 Holding and petting animals produces an automatic relaxation response and can lessen physical pain and even improve immunity.
 The mental health benefits are equally impressive.
 Pets, whether live-in or visiting, lessen depression, lower feelings of isolation, provide comfort, and aid children in overcoming speech or emotional disorders.

 Therapy animals can be life changers.
 One famous example is Iris Grace Halmshaw and her cat Thula.
 When Iris Grace was four, she was extremely withdrawn and diagnosed with severe autism.
-Then her devastated parents brought home a Maine Coon cat, a breed known for being friendly and fascinated with water.
+Then her devastated parents brought home a Maine Coon cat and were looking to get the best cat trees for maine coons to help the new kitty settle into their home.
+This breed is known for being friendly and fascinated with water.